vendor offerings + updates for 6/27

 - And More!

-We will have the usual freshly baked breads plus…the loaf of the week: Oat Porridge Sourdough!
+We will have the usual freshly baked breads plus…the loaf of the week: Japanese Hokkaido Milk Bread!

 If you can’t make it to see us, and to get some exclusives straight to your home, you can always sign up and order online through Porch Drop each week between Sunday and Tuesday on our website: